ropensci/GSODR/README.md

   Daily Weather Data in R. _The Journal of Open Source Software_, **2(10)**.
   DOI: 10.21105/joss.00177.

-- Please note that the GSODR project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in working on the GSODR project you agree to abide by its terms.
+- Please note that the _GSODR_ project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in the _GSODR_ project you agree to abide by its terms.

 ## References